The discovery of three pulsars in the globular cluster M15 with the FAST: Introduction

 \section{Introduction}

-Pulsars, rapidly rotating neutron stars, are usually searched with single-dish radio telescopes.
-Since the discovery of the first Globular Cluster (GC) pulsar \citep[PSR B1821-24A][]{lyne-1987}, GCs have proven themselves as homes of millisecond binary pulsars.
-There are approximately 160 GCs in the Milky way \citep{GC-pop}, and the surveys for pulsars in these clusters had been performed for decades.
-As of the submission of this letter, a total of 305 pulsars have been identified in 40 GCs\footnote{Pulsars in globular clusters \url{https://www3.mpifr-bonn.mpg.de/staff/pfreire/GCpsr.html}}.
+Pulsars are highly magnetized, rapidly-rotating neutron stars.
+The vast majority have been discovered with large single dish radio telescopes.
+Since the discovery of the first Globular Cluster (GC) pulsar \citep[PSR B1821-24A,][]{lyne-1987}, GCs have proved to be prolific hosts of millisecond pulsars.
+There are approximately 160 GCs in the Milky Way \citep{GC-pop}, and surveys for pulsars in these clusters have been performed for decades.
+At the time of submission of this letter, a total of 330 pulsars have been identified in 44 GCs\footnote{Pulsars in globular clusters: \url{https://www3.mpifr-bonn.mpg.de/staff/pfreire/GCpsr.html}}.

 \quad M15 (NGC 7078) is a core-collapsed GC \citep{harris-1996}.
-It stands out as one of the oldest ($\sim 12.0\ {\rm Gyr}$) and most metal-poor Galactic GCs ($[{\rm Fe/H}] \sim -2.255$), with a significant dense center \citep{sosin-1997,koleva-2008}.
-Multi-decades observations are performed, successfully leading to profound results, e.g. M15A \citep{m15a}, the double neutron star M15C, \citep{m15bc,deich-1996-M15Cmasses}.
-M15 has nine known pulsars in its vicinity, with eight discovered in the 1980s and 1990s with the Arecibo telescope.
-The M15I was found by Five-hundred-meter Aperture Spherical Radio Telescope \citep[FAST, ][]{FAST} globular cluster pulsar survey\footnote{GC-FANS (Globular Cluster FAST: A Neutron-star Survey, )\url{https://fast.bao.ac.cn/cms/article/65/}}.
+It stands out as one of the oldest ($\sim 12.0\ {\rm Gyr}$) and most metal-poor Galactic GCs ($[{\rm Fe/H}] \sim -2.255$), with a significantly dense core \citep{sosin-1997,koleva-2008}.
+Observations of core-collapsed GCs like M15 often lead to surprising results, e.g. the discovery of an unusually slow GC pulsar with a period of 110.6 ms: M15A \citep{m15a}, and the first double neutron star system in a GC: M15C \citep{m15bc,deich-1996-M15Cmasses}.
+Until now, M15 had nine known pulsars associated with it, with eight discovered in the 1980s and 1990s with the Arecibo telescope.
+M15I was found by the Five-hundred-meter Aperture Spherical Radio Telescope \citep[FAST, ][]{FAST,2019SCPMA..6259502J} during a globular cluster pulsar survey\footnote{GC-FANS (Globular Cluster FAST: A Neutron-star Survey): \url{https://fast.bao.ac.cn/cms/article/65/}} \citep{pzc-24newpulsars}.